|

 economic and environmental factors as well as integrating surface water,

-groundwater and the ecosystems through which
+groundwater and the ecosystems through which they flow.

 Apart from political commitment, IWRM requires collaboration at all levels.
 The